openstax/cnx-archive/README.rst

 This is an archive for Connexions documents.
 It holds published documents and collections of documents and is designed to work together with `webview <https://github.com/Connexions/webview>`_.
 It is accessible to the public via a read-only API.
 It has an optional write API for publishing content from an unpublished repository.
-It runs best in Python 2.7.
+It runs on Python 2.7.

 Getting started
 ---------------